arielf/learning-to-learn/README.md

 ## Problem #3: Concentric Circles

-What if out two sets of dots are not simply/linearly separable like in the case of two concentric set of points
+What if our two sets of dots are not simply/linearly separable?

+Consider the case of two concentric set of points.

 As Rene Descartes already knew, the formula for a circle in euclidean 2D space is $x^2 + y^2 = r^2$